ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/working-with-data/pandas.md

 The use of this will become clearer as we continue our discussion in the following section.

-### Recall: concatenation of NumPy Arrays
+### Recall: concatenation of NumPy arrays

-Concatenation of `Series` and `DataFrame` objects is very similar to concatenation of Numpy arrays, which can be done via the `np.concatenate` function as discussed in The *Basics of NumPy Arrays*.
+Concatenation of `Series` and `DataFrame` objects is very similar to concatenation of Numpy arrays, which can be done via the `np.concatenate` function as discussed in The *Basics of NumPy arrays*.
 Recall that with it, you can combine the contents of two or more arrays into a single array:

 ```{code-cell}
 x = [1, 2, 3]